marcusrossel/marcusrossel.github.io/_posts/2019-09-22-kaleidoscope-1.md

 ```

 So the job of our lexer is to take the _character_ representation of our source code and turn it into a _token_ representation.
 Because programming languages are formal languages, we again need to have certain rules that tell us how to group characters into tokens.
-Luckily we've pretty much alread written those rules.
+Luckily we've pretty much already written those rules.

 # Grammar Adjustments